react-native-community/hooks/README.md

 ## Thanks

-We use [auto](https://github.com/intuit/auto) for automatic releases, an awesome tool by an awesome [dude](https://github.com/hipstersmoothie)!
+We use [Changesets](https://github.com/changesets/changesets) for managing releases and versioning.

 ## Contributors ✨